 - b.
-(Proposal Submission Requirements) PREPA asks Each RFP Tranche will require Proponents of utility scale renewable energy and BESS projects energy storage resources to provide a project description, which shall cover the following, as relevant to the proposal: - Basic project description, including (a1) project name; (b2) site location (including map and site layout); (e3) technology; (d4) generating or storagedischarge capacity; (e5) MTR compliance strategy; (f6) grid connection point and electrical one-line diagrams; (g7) ancillary service capabilities; (h8) forecasted commercial operation date; and (i9) ownership structure; - ii.
-Site ownership, usage, and development status-: - iii.
-Current permitting and licensing status, including water rights, of issuance of all permits, licenses and other authorizations required for the implementation of the project;
+(Proposal Submission Requirements) Each RFP Tranche will require Proponents of utility scale renewable energy and energy storage resources to provide a project description, which shall cover the following, as relevant to the proposal: - i.
+Basic project description, including (1) project name; (2) site location (including map and site layout); (3) technology; (4) generating or discharge capacity; (5) MTR compliance strategy; (6) grid connection point and electrical one-line diagrams; (7) ancillary service capabilities; (8) forecasted commercial operation date; and (9) ownership structure; - ii.
+Site ownership, usage, and development status; - iii.
+Current status of issuance of all permits, licenses and other authorizations required for the implementation of the project; - iv.

-- iv.
 A detailed operation and maintenance plan, covering the proposed supply term; - v.
+Environmental permitting plan addressing all potentially applicable environmental permits (federal and local) including the following, as applicable: - 1.
+List of potentially applicable permits evaluated or to be evaluated;
-Environmental permitting plan addressing all potentially applicable environmental permits (federal and local) including the following, as applicable: - List of potentially applicable permits evaluated or to be evaluated; - 2. •Result of applicability analysis for each potentially applicable permit or status of evaluation; and - 3. •-Planned approach to obtain applicable permits including the following: - A. List of key activities necessary to obtain each applicable permit(s) and associated timing; - B. Identification of key individuals or consultants; and - C. Experience of those individuals in specific jurisdictions of $project{\overline{a}}$ - vvi.
-Transmission or distribution upgrade plansincluding:, as applicable, demonstrating compliance with the requirements of Regulation 8915 or Regulation 8916, as applicable, status of interconnection or transmission service requests, and status of related transmission agreements and approvals; - vii.
-A detailed description and drawings of transmission or distribution and substation facilities associated with the resourceproposed project, and descriptions of any special protection schemes associated with the resource and their use.

-- A demonstration that a new project offers PREPA and the T&D Operator require Energy Resources that offer operational flexibility.
-Proponents shall be required tomust provide a detailed description of the scheduling or dispatch process, ramp rates, automatic generation control, existing or planned Inter-Control Center Protocol ties to PREPA and any energy magnitude and duration limitations.
-Proponents shallmust also describe the capability, if any, of the new projectresource to provide reactive support ancillary service and dynamic reactive reserve; - ₩i - viii.
-Proponents' design and development experience with the proposed technology- - vii or, in the case of proponents of VPPs, with the aggregation of multiple energy supply, storage or controllable load resources into a VPP; - ix.
-Proponents' operating experience with the proposed technology- - viii or, in the case of proponents of VPPs, with the aggregation of resources into a VPP and the management of such resources effectively to provide capacity and energy in response to dispatch instructions issued by the T&D Operator: - X. Financing plan, including (a1) sources of debt and equity; (b2) equity percentage by sponsor; (c3) financing rates and other terms; (d4) level of commitment by potential lenders for construction financing and permanent financing; and (c5) tax credit qualifications; - ixxi.
-Proponents' management team and key individuals responsible for project permitting, financing, design, construction, and operation-: - Major milestone schedule, including provisions for (a1) site acquisition, control, and development; (b2) permitting and licensing; (c3) transmission upgrades and interconnection, if applicable and as relevant to the project location; (d4) financing; (c5) engineering, procurement, and construction; and (f6) testing; - xixiii.
-For each of the above categories, Proponents shall provide references to any supporting documents or attachments.
-Proponents' design and development experience and operating experience with the proposed technology shall include a list with the following information: - facility name, - facility location, - technology configuration and capacity, xiv.
-Pricing terms which convey the essence of the proposed resource cost.
+- 2. Result of applicability analysis for each potentially applicable permit or status of evaluation; and - 3.
+Planned approach to obtain applicable permits including the following: - A. List of key activities necessary to obtain each applicable permit(s) and associated timing; - B. Identification of key individuals or consultants; and - C. Experience of those individuals in specific jurisdictions of project; - vi.
+Transmission or distribution upgrade plans, as applicable, demonstrating compliance with the requirements of Regulation 8915 or Regulation 8916, as applicable, status of interconnection or transmission service requests, and status of related agreements and approvals; - vii.
+A detailed description and drawings of transmission or distribution and substation facilities associated with the proposed project, and descriptions of any special protection schemes associated with the resource and their use.
+PREPA and the T&D Operator require Energy Resources that offer operational flexibility.
+Proponents must provide a detailed description of the scheduling or dispatch process, ramp rates, automatic generation control, existing or planned Inter-Control Center Protocol ties to PREPA and any energy magnitude and duration limitations.
+Proponents must also describe the capability, if any, of the resource to provide reactive support and dynamic reactive reserve; - viii.
+Proponents' design and development experience with the proposed technology or, in the case of proponents of VPPs, with the aggregation of multiple energy supply, storage or controllable load resources into a VPP; - ix.
+Proponents' operating experience with the proposed technology or, in the case of proponents of VPPs, with the aggregation of resources into a VPP and the management of such resources effectively to provide capacity and energy in response to dispatch instructions issued by the T&D Operator; - x.
+Financing plan, including (1) sources of debt and equity; (2) equity percentage by sponsor; (3) financing rates and other terms; (4) level of commitment by potential lenders for construction financing and permanent financing; and (5) tax credit qualifications; - xi.
+Proponents' management team and key individuals responsible for project permitting, financing, design, construction, and operation; - xii.
+Major milestone schedule, including provisions for (1) site acquisition, control, and development; (2) permitting and licensing; (3) transmission upgrades and